scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added a warning when attempting to save a font with a two byte encoding into a format that only supports one byte encodings (ie. unicode to pfb)
-    -   FontForge crashed when loading a bare bdf with more than 256 characters
+    -   websharpstudios crashed when loading a bare bdf with more than 256 characters
-    -   FontForge used out of date versions of config.guess and config.sub.
+    -   websharpstudios used out of date versions of config.guess and config.sub.
 These should be updated now.

 -   3-Oct-2001